Main content

 When to smoke

-If you've cooked over charcoal, you've already dabbled in smoking.
-That smoky element is part of what makes the EGG special.
+The subtle smoke of pure lumpwood charcoal is an important part of every dish cooked on the Big Green Egg.
 But there are certain recipes that benefit from having the smoke levels ramped up even further.

 Premium Smoking Woodchips